BitcoinDesign/Guide/guide/daily-spending-wallet/settings.md

    width = 250
    height = 541
-   layout = "float-right-desktop -background -shadow" caption = "Stuff"
+   layout = "float-right-desktop -background -shadow" caption = "The fees screen provides a clear overview of all fees that may be charged."
 %}

 Paying fees for transactions is unavoidable and typically not something users appreciate.
 Being transparent and communicating them clearly in context (e.g. when [reviewing a payment]({{ '/guide/daily-spending-wallet/sending/#review--approval' | relative_url }}) before sending it) is crucial.
 Since contextual information is selective, this fee screen in settings is needed to provide a concise summary of all the types of fees that may be charged.

 During regular use, only lightning network fees will apply to transactions in this wallet.
 An additional fee may be charged for opening new channels to increase liquidity.

-If the users send to an on-chain address, a swap fee applies.
+When users send to an on-chain address, a swap fee applies.
 This fee also applies if the user receives to an on-chain (swap) address, which may cause confusion as typically the sender is reponsible for paying fees.

 </div>

 ## Privacy

-[Privacy]({{ '/guide/daily-spending-wallet/privacy/' | relative_url }}) settings are straightforward and focused on whether balances are visible or hidden.

 <div class="center" markdown="1">